sascha432/esp8266-kfc-fw/README.md

 ### KFCVirtualFileSystem

-Read only file system with long filename support, optimized for low memory environments
+~~Read only file system with long filename support, optimized for low memory environments~~ Due to constantly changing file system implementations in the Arduno frameworks currently replaced with long filename support on top of SPIFFS/LittleFS, but no transparent access for Dir()/File() anymore

 ### KFCJson

-Library to read streamed JSON documents
+Library to read streamed JSON documents and create JSON streams with small buffer size

 ### KFCEventScheduler

-Platform indepentend Timer, Scheduler, WiFi Callbacks and loop function callbacks
+Platform indepentend timer, scheduler with prioritized queue, WiFi callbacks and loop functions with basic support for calculating load average

 ### KFCResetDetector

 Detect crashes and offer safe mode by pressing reset button during boot, count number of resets for extended functionality (reset configuration, open public hotspot etc...)
-It also offers a RTC memory mananger to store data identified by an unqiue id
+It also offers a RTC memory mananger to store data identified by an unqiue id and crc check

 ### KFCConfiguration

-Library to handle configurations stored in the EEPROM, read on demand to save memory, manage changes in structure automatically
+Library to handle configurations stored in the EEPROM, read on demand to save memory, manage changes in structure automatically, export and import configuration as JSON

 ### KFCRestApi